-The increasing use of cloud computing and the rapid changes in cloud options can present challenges for CFOs and other executives who will ultimately sign off on -- or reject
+The increasing use of cloud computing and the rapid changes in cloud options can present challenges for CFOs and other executives who will ultimately sign off on -- or reject -- a cloud deployment.

 Executives may be confident that their IT staff has done technical due diligence in assessing cloud providers, implementation options and technical choices for the organization, but what about nontechnical considerations?
 While cost advantages of cloud computing may appeal to executives, nontechnical issues can influence the bottom line for delivering business services.

 Pass this five-point to-do list to your chief financial officer (CFO) to guide him when assessing possible cloud computing options.

 There is no single, monolithic cloud service or model of cloud computing.
 Different organizations opt to purchase a wide variety of services to suit their needs, from bare bones virtual servers to business processes as a service.
 Each of these cloud services has its own risks that CFOs should be aware of, including problems with vendor lock-in, data accessibility and integration.

 Purchasing virtual servers on an as-needed basis is low risk; it's relatively easy to switch to another public cloud provider, implement a hybrid cloud or move all operations on-premises.
 If developers are using a Platform as a Service (PaaS) infrastructure that includes application and database services, they will be able to assess the effort required to move development functions to another platform, which can help inform your decision.
 If you use a cloud service provider for a core back-office function, such as human resource management, be sure to ask the provider about integration with other cloud vendors and how to access data if you switch to another service.
 The more you depend on a single vendor's proprietary system, the more it could cost you in the long run if you need to switch vendors or integrate with other service providers.